emaity/uQuiz-Lister/README.md

 # uQuiz-Lister
-Provides an interface to access uQuiz quizzes.
+Provides an interface with which to access uQuiz quizzes.

 # Why?
 uQuiz doesn't display more quizzes on additional pages, for some reason.